Discovering that your shih tzu ate your stash is an instant buzz kill.

 Some things you may want to try include:

 - Hanging out in a dim room with your pup.
-Keep the dog-proof shades pulled to prevent him from getting riled up about the neighbor’s cat.
+Keep the dog-proof shades pulled to prevent him from getting riled up about the neighbor’s cat or simply experiencing more sensory stimulation than need be.

 - Keeping the TV and music relatively quiet.
 A typical amount of background noise is fine and potentially reassuring, but don’t start blasting the tunes or watching Pineapple Express with the surround system maxed out.
 Some calming Dog TV may be a better choice.